zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 # Build Run Test

 [.code-highlight: all]

-[.code-highlight: 1]
-^This will download, resolve and compile dependencies mentioned in the manifest file Package.swift.
+^build: download, resolve and compile dependencies ^run: will build if needed

-[.code-highlight: 2]
-^swift run will also build the script if this hasn't been done

-[.code-highlight: 3]

 ```shell
 $ swift build